vcerovski/binfix/README.md

 forms to whole programs.

 It is in experimental phase with a few important new features still to come.
+One of them is use of a single `;` symbol as [expression terminator](#SETF expr-termination), available from v0.16.

+Once they've been implemented, BINFIX will go to RC and then a reference 1.0 version.

 -----------------------
 ## Content